Suwannee County, Florida: Libraries

 Suwannee River Regional Library was first formed by a contractual agreement between Suwannee and Lafayette counties, making it the first regional library in Florida.
 In 1957, the local Library Board learned that they might get a grant for a new library if they joined with another county.
 The Suwannee Board convinced the Mayo Woman's Club in Lafayette County to have their county join with Suwannee County and organize the first library region in Florida.
 With the formation of the duo-county, Suwannee-Lafayette Library Region, it immediately received $28,224 in funds.
 A small library was established at Mayo in Lafayette County in October 1957.
 The library started as a 3,100 book collection but soon grew to some 10,000 titles, some loaned from the State Library.
 A bookmobile was also added and put on the road.

 After being successful with its new library, the Suwannee River Regional Library System was approached by a number of nearby counties interested in the project, and in 1959 Columbia, Gilchrist, Hamilton, Madison and Taylor counties qualified for membership and became a part of the system.
 Greenville, Jasper, Lake City, Madison, and Perry had small libraries operated by a Woman's Club that were also absorbed into the organization.
 By 1960, the library system now had 23,500 books in its collection, 3,000 of which were a gift from the Miami Public Library.
 On August 2 of that year, Dixie County became the last one to be invited to join in.
 Later, the Cross City library observed its official opening December 1, 1960.
-In May, 1990 Madison County expanded by establishing a small satellite branch library in the Town of Lee.
+In May 1990 Madison County expanded by establishing a small satellite branch library in the Town of Lee.
 The Suwannee County library in Live Oak is the headquarters of the organization, as it has been since the establishment of the Suwannee River Regional Library System.

 Transportation

 Airports

 Suwannee County is accessed by air from Suwannee County Airport, located two miles west of Live Oak.
-It is a publicly operated airport run by the county government that has a paved runway in excess of 4,000 feet, major aircraft maintenance, training, car rental, as well as selling 100LL aviation fuel from a manned FBO.
+It is a publicly operated airport run by the county government that has a paved runway in excess of 4,000 feet, major aircraft maintenance, training, car rental, as well as selling 100LL aviation fuel from the FBO.
 There are also many private airparks scattered throughout the county.